 In addition to following the code of ethics above:

-- To be an official for U.S. Figure Skating, one must annually:
+- To be an official for U.S. Figure Skating, one must:

-- Submit to and pass a background check through U.S. Figure Skating;
+- Submit to and pass a background check through U.S. Figure Skating every other year;

-- Take an online training course through the U.S. Center for SafeSport;
+- Take an online training course through the U.S. Center for SafeSport annually;

-- Accept and follow the Social Media Policy for Officials;
+- Accept and follow the Social Media Policy for Officials annually;

-- Accept and follow the Travel and Expense Policy;
+- Accept and follow the Travel and Expense Policy annually;

-- Accept and follow various codes of ethics and codes of conduct in addition to the one above.
+- Accept and follow various codes of ethics and codes of conduct in addition to the one above, annually.
 (See Ethical Conduct and Conflict of Interest Procedures for Judges here.
 See Technical Panel Code of Ethics and Conflict of Interest Policy here.)